Finding a Top Financial Advisor Firm in Little Rock, Arkansas

 Legacy Capital Wealth Partners is a fee-based financial advisor firm that requires a household minimum of $500,000 in assets under management.

-Most of the firm’s clients are non-high-net-worth and high-net-worth individuals, as well as pension and profit-sharing plans and charities.
+The firm works with both non-high-net-worth and high-net-worth individuals, as well as pension and profit-sharing plans and charities.

 The majority of the fees the firm charges clients are based on a percentage of AUM.
 However, some advisors at this fee-based firm are also insurance agents and sell insurance products for commissions.
 While this could present a conflict of interest, the advisors at the firm are bound by fiduciary duty to act in clients’ best interests.